 Look, you can buy imported Belgian chocolate any day.
 When in Bruges, satisfy your sweet tooth with fresh, doughy and golden brown waffles from Le Funambule, which come with whipped cream, chocolate sauce and fruit on top.

-Sticky buns from Tartine Bakery in San Francisco
+10. Sticky Buns From Tartine Bakery In San Francisco

 At this Bay Area bakery, it’s all about locally sourced ingredients like free-range California eggs and European-style, high-fat butter shipped from nearby Oregon.
 Come early to snag a loaf of bread or a pastry straight from the oven.

 11. Hot Chocolate In Paris

 You won't find anything resembling Swiss Miss in the City of Light.
 There, hot chocolate refers to real melted chocolate blended with whole milk or cream, resulting in a thick, rich and decadent dessert.
 Angelina tea parlor is super-famous for its chocolat chaud, but for an even better version, hit up chocolatier Jacques Genin.

 12. Éclairs In Paris